 5.1 The Council will secure the provision of on-site open space by planning condition, and where capital and/or maintenance cost contributions are required for either on or off-site provision then this can be included in a planning obligation within a unilateral undertaking or 'Section 106' Agreement.
-Flow chart 2 below sets out the process for securing open space provision.
+Figure 2 (on page 23) sets out the process for securing open space provision.